yaapu/FrskyTelemetryScript/ETHOS/README.md

-# Yaapu Telemetry SD Card Contents
+# Yaapu Telemetry for radios running Ethos

 SD card content is organized by screen color and resolution